Dry Rot treatment for a wine cellar in Dorset

 Arranging a Dry Rot Survey in Dorset

 Do you have problems with dry rot issues in Dorset or other areas?
 If so, contact Timberwise to arrange a dry rot survey.
-Call your local office or complete the dry rot survey request form.
+Call your local team or complete the dry rot survey request form.
 For more information about dry rot and how it can be treated then check out dry rot information pages on this website.